-Thirty-nine credit hours of electives at any level in any subject to ensure completion of a minimum of 120 credit hours.
+Elective credit hours as necessary to ensure completion of a minimum of 120 credit hours.

-Major in General Business
+• Major in General Business

 The General Business major allows students to obtain a reasonable depth of knowledge in all the functional areas of business while maintaining a broad-based education in business management.
 This combination provides the integrative management skills to operate both within and across functional responsibility areas, an ability valued highly by employers.
 Therefore, General Business majors are in demand by many firms and government organizations.
 Students intending to start their own business endeavours would also be well-served by the General Business major.